markwest1972/smart-security-camera/README.md

 This project elevates a [Pi Zero simple webcamera with Motion Detection](https://utbrudd.bouvet.no/2017/01/05/building-a-motion-activated-security-camera-with-the-raspberry-pi-zero/) into a smart security camera by adding cloud based image analysis via [AWS Rekognition](https://aws.amazon.com/rekognition/).

-You can read more about this solution by reading the following blog posts:
+You can read more about this solution in the following blog posts:
 * https://utbrudd.bouvet.no/2017/01/10/smarten-up-your-pi-zero-web-camera-with-image-analysis-and-amazon-web-services-part-1.
 * https://utbrudd.bouvet.no/2017/01/10/smarten-up-your-pi-zero-web-camera-with-image-analysis-and-amazon-web-services-part-2.